rsoftone/fortran-training/README.md

 https://sway.office.com/FrztLkLkmyxuMAlT

 ## Quickstart
+Windows users:
-Windows users: Assuming you downloaded the zip file for this repository and then expanded it in C:\Users\REPLACE-WITH-YOUR-DOCUMENTS-PATH, then:
+Download the zip file for this repository and expand it in C:\Users\REPLACE-WITH-YOUR-DOCUMENTS-PATH, then:

 * Start Powershell
 * In Powershell issue the command: